ChloeL6/Stock-vs-Inflation/README.md

 ### Visualizations:
 Once the datasets were cleaned and consolidated, the team created data visualizations and analysis (using Looker Studio).

-Below is a line graph that was put together by [Ruben](https://www.linkedin.com/in/rubengiosa/) that allows a user to look at the highest tech stock and Bitcoin prices by year (click on image of chart to use dashboard):
+Below is a line graph that was put together by [Ruben](https://www.linkedin.com/in/rubengiosa/) that allows a user to look at the highest tech stock and Bitcoin prices by year (click on image of chart to use dashboard), which leverages the data from the `stocks` table:

 <br>